 - The Family Investment Program (FIP) provides Temporary Cash Assistance (TCA) and one-time only welfare avoidance grants and gives local DSS offices flexibility to establish plans and design programs for work activities, child care, welfare avoidance, etc., to meet the needs of the recipients in their communities. - The Child Care Scholarship (Subsidy) Program provides vouchers for child care tuition so parents can work.
-It is described in Priority 3 above. - The federal Supplemental Nutrition Assistance Program (SNAP), known in Maryland as the Food Supplement Program (formerly Food Stamps), helps families buy food. - The Special Supplemental Food Program for Women, Infants & Children (WIC) helps families with children up to age five buy nutritious food. - The Housing Choice Voucher Program, better known as Section 8, provides vouchers for housing. - The Medical Assistance program and the Maryland Children's Health Program (MCHP) provide health care. - The Maryland Energy Assistance Program helps pay home heating bills.
+It is described in Priority 2 above. - The federal Supplemental Nutrition Assistance Program (SNAP), helps families buy food. - The Special Supplemental Food Program for Women, Infants & Children (WIC) helps families with children up to age five buy nutritious food. - The Housing Choice Voucher Program, better known as Section 8, provides vouchers for housing. - The Medical Assistance program and the Maryland Children's Health Program (MCHP) provide health care. - The Maryland Energy Assistance Program helps pay home heating bills.